It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

 Make some new friends.
 SkyWatch Bird Center

-If your family is interested in visiting a Carolina raptors center, plan a trip to the coast and stop by the SkyWatch Bird Center.
-This rehabilitation center heals thousands of Carolina raptors each year on its 10 acres.
+If your family is interested in visiting a raptor center in NC, plan a trip to the coast and stop by the SkyWatch Bird Center.
+This rehabilitation center heals thousands of birds each year on its 10 acres.
 While SkyWatch is not limited to just birds of prey, there is a heavy emphasis on raptors thanks to a formal partnership formed in 2021 with the Cape Fear Raptor Center.

 Address: 3600 Lynn Ave.
 Castle Hayne, NC 28429